EGI-Federation/SVG-advisories/index.md

 # SVG:Advisories

-All advisories which are disclosed publicly by SVG are placed on this wiki.
+All advisories which are disclosed publicly by SVG are placed on this website.

-All advisories which are disclosed publicly by SVG are subject to the Creative commons licence [CC-BY 4.0.](https://creativecommons.org/licenses/by/4.0/) including crediting the EGI <https://www.egi.eu/> Software Vulnerability Group.
+All advisories which are disclosed publicly by SVG are subject to the Creative commons licence [CC-BY 4.0.](https://creativecommons.org/licenses/by/4.0/) including crediting the [EGI](https://www.egi.eu/) Software Vulnerability Group.

 A guide to the risk categories is available at
 [Notes On Risk](https://wiki.egi.eu/wiki/SVG:Notes_On_Risk)